ChristianVillalba/the-complete-web-development-bootcamp/09 - My Own API/README.md

 ## Description
 Joke API
-A RESTful API - It serves jokes to anybody that wants to access this API
+    * A RESTful API - It serves jokes to anybody that wants to access this API
+Blog API
+    * Creates a blog website
+    * The posts can be created, retrived, edited and deleted

 ## Notes